unoplatform/uno.extensions/doc/Learn/Localization/LocalizationOverview.md

 It uses [Microsoft.Extensions.Localization](https://www.nuget.org/packages/Microsoft.Extensions.Localization) for any localization-related work.
 For documentation on the broader process of localization, read the references listed at the bottom.

+## Installation

+`Localization` is provided as an Uno Feature.
+To enable `Localization` support in your application, add `Localization` to the `<UnoFeatures>` property in the Class Library (.csproj) file.

+> [!IMPORTANT]
+> This walkthrough assumes you created your app using the Single Project template.
+If you used a different template, please refer to our [Migrating Projects to Single Project](xref:Uno.Development.MigratingToSingleProject) documentation.

+For more information about `UnoFeatures` refer to our [Using the Uno.Sdk](xref:Uno.Features.Uno.Sdk) docs.

 ## Set up localization

 ```csharp